-- Board of Regent – Kaiser Permanente HMO: You receive benefits when your care is coordinated by your Kaiser Permanente PCP.
+- Kaiser Permanente (KP) HMO — You receive benefits when your care is coordinated by your KP primary care physician.

 New employees who are benefits-eligible have 30 days from their date of hire to select a medical plan for themselves and their eligible dependents.
 Eligible dependents include your spouse and your dependent children up to age 26.